gvwilson/shuttleworth2014/questions.md

 most recent versions have had over a hundred contributors in the last two years.

-8. How have you funded your initiative in the past?
+## 8. How have you funded your initiative in the past?

 Other

-   Funding Details (max 1500 ch)
+**Funding Details**

-Software Carpentry has been supported by a wide range of organizations over the years, from universities and national laboratories through philanthropic foundations and private companies - please see http://software-carpentry.org/pages/sponsors.html for a complete list.
+Software Carpentry has been supported by a wide range of organizations over the years, from universities and national laboratories through philanthropic foundations and private companies - please see [http://software-carpentry.org/pages/sponsors.html](http://software-carpentry.org/pages/sponsors.html) for a complete list.

 Since January 2012, Software Carpentry has used a hybrid funding
 model: workshop hosts (typically universities) cover the travel and